-(e) one member appointed by each of the Meter Data Providers (to the extent not already represented).
+(e) one member appointed by each of the Meter Data Providers (to the extent not already represented); and

+(f) at least one (1) member nominated by or elected in respect of Demand Side Participants.

 2.153 If the Regulatory Authorities determine at any time that any particular type of party is not adequately represented on the Modifications Committee, the Regulatory Authorities may seek nominations from relevant persons and appoint a person from such nominations, or otherwise to represent that type of person.
 Such a person shall be a voting member of the Modifications Committee and shall be appointed for an initial term of two years.
-A member appointed in accordance with this paragraph 2.153 shall not be deemed to be a representative of Generation Participants or Supply Participants for the purposes of paragraph 2.150 or 2.154.
+A member appointed in accordance with this paragraph 2.153 shall not be deemed to be a representative of Generation Participants, Supply Participants or Demand Side Participants for the purposes of paragraph 2.150 or 2.154.

-2.154 The Regulatory Authorities may from time to time stipulate the minimum or maximum representation for Supply Participants and Generation Participants.
+2.154 The Regulatory Authorities may from time to time stipulate the minimum or maximum representation for Supply Participants, Generation Participants or Demand Side Participants.

-2.155 The total number of members of the Modifications Committee shall be not less than eleven (11) persons and not more than seventeen (17) persons.
+2.155 The total number of members of the Modifications Committee shall be not fewer than eleven (11) persons and not more than eighteen (18) persons.

 Nominations of Other Members